veres-one/docs.veres.one/docs/agreements/maintainer.md

-# Veres One Maintainer Agreement
+# Veres One Maintainer Agreement Overview

 The Veres One Maintainer Agreement is designed to ensure that the organization in charge of maintaining the Veres One technology platform does so in a way that